 A red or yellow heart on Snapchat indicates the friendship level with a snapchatter.
 Snapchat's red heart shows that you have been the number one best friend to a snapchatter.
 And you have been best friends for at least two weeks.

-While the yellow heart indicates that you and a snapchatter have been best friends.
-The yellow heart shows irrespective of time, as long as you both contact yourselves the most.
+While the yellow heart emoji indicates that you and a snapchatter have been best friends.
+The yellow heart shows on Snapchat irrespective of time, as long as you both contact yourselves the most.

 The red and yellow hearts on Snapchat are both time and chat-frequency sensitive.
 Although the red heart shows a more serious friendship level than the yellow.

 What does the red heart on Snapchat mean?

 Quick Answer: What is the red heart on Snapchat?

 The color and type of Snapchat emojis displaying on the right side of your chat shows the friendship level you share with the other snapchatter.
 If that specific friend sends you most Snaps, Snapchat recognizes it.
 The red heart indicates a "best friend"-friendship level lasting for two or more weeks.
 You are best friends.